3dvconf/3dvconf.github.io/2025/call-for-nectar-track.md

 - Interactive Q&A sessions and dynamic poster discussions will actively engage students and participants.

 #### How to Apply
-Authors should complete this [form](https://forms.gle/3CmhNbD8WgKhHmqA9) and include a link to their paper and details of the conference where it was published by **January 15, 2025**.
+Authors should complete this [form](https://forms.gle/3CmhNbD8WgKhHmqA9) and include a link to their paper and details of the conference where it was published by **February 15, 2025**.
 Submissions will be evaluated by a committee based on originality, significance, and impact.
 All participants must present their papers **in-person** at 3DV 2025.